lxgr-linux/pokete/README.md

 For additional information you can see [wiki](wiki.md).

+## Mods
+Mods can be written to extend Pokete.
+To load a mod, the mod has  to be placed in `mods` and mods have to be enabled in the menu.
+For an example mod see [example.py](mods/example.py).

 ## Tips
 - In conversations you can very easily skip the text printing by pressing any key
 - When you want to see the next text in a conversation, also just press any key